RimaBenJaballah/enterprise-infrastructure-architecture/docs/02-firewall-segmentation.md

 | FTP Control | TCP | 10.10.30.20 (FILE1) | 21 |
 | FTP Data | TCP | 10.10.30.20 (FILE1) | FTP_PASSIVE |

----

-*All of the above are addressed in Phase 2.*